Make a Plan to Vote

 • Driver’s license number, a state ID number or other documentation, rather than a signature, to verify your identity.
 Review the instructions carefully.

 Once you have completed the Vote By Mail Application Process, you will then receive your actual Vote By Mail Ballot.
-Make sure you fill this ballot with a black pen and follow instructions carefully.
+Make sure you fill this ballot with a black pen and follow the instructions carefully.
 After you fill out your Vote By Mail Ballot, you can turn it in in the following ways:

-1. By Mail: If you are turning in your Vote by Mail Ballot by mail, your vote must be received no later than November 4th (Election day) at 7 p.m. to be counted.
+1. By Mail: If you are turning in your Vote by Mail Ballot by mail, your vote must be received no later than May 19th (Election day) at 7 p.m. to be counted.

 2. Vote By Mail Drop Box: If you are going to turn in your ballot through the Vote-by-mail Drop box, check your county election office for deadlines and addresses.